danger/danger-js/README.md

 DANGER_TEST_PR='1234' npm run danger
 ```

-assuming that your local filesystem matches up to that branch on github, this will be a good approximation of how danger will work when you integrate it into your ci system.
+assuming that your local file-system matches up to that branch on github, this will be a good approximation of how danger will work when you integrate it into your ci system.

 #### This thing is broken, I should help improve it!